findworkco/scripts/README.md

 ```

 ```
-TODO: We need to run to pick up more bike pieces...
-TODO: We were busy setting up SOPS for `scripts`
-TODO: We just finished documenting how to perform editing
-TODO: Next we need to grab the `install-pgp-remote.sh` (or similar) script from `twolfson.com-scripts`
 TODO: Then, we should install the PGP key in production
 TODO: Then, document it
 TODO: Then, probably land it in a PR